daroczig/logger/README.md

 ## The structure of a log record

-Minimum requirements of a logger object and its required parameters to log something:
+Minimum requirements of a `logger` and its required parameters to log something:

 * logger definition: